 Butler University Audition Option

-High school seniors participating in the competition may use their performance as an audition for admission into the Butler University School of Music as well as music scholarship funding.
+High school seniors participating in the competition may use their BUVC performances as an audition for admission into the Butler University School of Music as well as music scholarship funding.
 All auditions for admission into the School of Music will be held virtually for the 2021 audition season.
-To utilize this option, students must apply to Butler University as a voice major by the November 1 Early Action deadline via the Common App or Butler Application in order to utilize this option.
-NOTE: When completing your Common App or Butler Application, you MUST choose an audition date in order for your application to be considered complete and ready to review by Nov.
-1. Please choose ANY audition date, we will make the appropriate change to your application once we receive your Vocal Competition registration form.
-Also, students must be admitted academically to Butler University in order to be admitted into the School of Music.
+To utilize this option, students must apply to Butler University as a voice major via the Common App or Butler Application and are highly encouraged to complete their application before submitting their BUVC Round 1 performance video.
+The pre-screening requirement for vocal applicants is waived for students using the BUVC audition option.
+Please note, students must be admitted academically to Butler University in order to be admitted into the School of Music.
 Students may still audition prior to receiving their academic admission decision.
 Questions?
-Email firstname.lastname@example.org or call 317-940-9065.
+Email email@example.com or call 317-940-9065.

 A $40 registration fee is required to register for the event.
-There are no additional charges for concerts, workshops, or events.
-The collaborative pianist’s fees are included.
+There are no additional charges for master classes, workshops, or other event content.
 The registration fee is not refundable.
 We aim to make the competition accessible to all interested singers.
-If the entry fee is prohibitive, please contact Dr. Zenobi directly (email@example.com).
-Remember, space is limited to 25 singers so apply early!
+If the entry fee is prohibitive, please contact Dr. Zenobi directly (firstname.lastname@example.org).